turingschool-examples/little-shop-7/doc/user_stories.md

 ## API Consumption

 For each of these stories, you will need to hit an endpoint provided by the [Unsplash API](https://unsplash.com/developers) in order to serve the data required on your site.
+NOTE: Use of the Unsplash gem is not permitted for this project.

 ```
 37. Unsplash API: App Logo